 - Pain or tingling in any area of your body

 - Electric shock feeling or sharp pain in your neck when you move your head or chest a certain way (your doctor will call it Lhermitte’s sign).
 It can travel to your spine, arms, and legs.

 - Hearing loss

 Parkinson’s can have some symptoms that people with MS typically don’t have:

 Is There a Link

-Some people have MS and Parkinson’s, but it could be a coincidence.
+Some people have MS and Parkinson’s.

 Research suggests that the damage that MS causes to your brain can lead some people to develop Parkinson’s later on.